datacarpentry/semester-biology/exercises/Expressions-and-variables-basic-expressions-R.md

 of operations confusion.
 The order of operators for math in R are the same as for mathematics more generally.

 Now turn this set of expressions into a program that you can save by using an R script.
-For each expression add one line to the script as part of a print statement.
-Copy and paste the script into the console to display the answer to the screen.
-If you are using RStudio, you can use Ctrl+Enter (Windows & Linux) or Command+Enter (Mac) to run the line or selection of code directly from your script.
+For each expression add one line to the script.
+Run the script in the console to display the answer to the screen.
+If you are using RStudio, you can click the `Run` button in the top-right corner of the editor or use Ctrl+Enter (Windows & Linux) or Command+Enter (Mac) to run the line or selection of code directly from your script.
+You can run the entire script by clicking the arrow next to `Source` and selecting `Source with Echo` or by using Ctrl+Shift+Enter (Windows & Linux) or Command+Shift+Enter (Mac).

 To tell someone reading the code what this section of the code is about, add a comment line that says 'Exercise 1' before the code that answers